TerminusDB

 TerminusDB is available under the Apache 2.0 license.
 TerminusDB is implemented in Prolog and Rust.

 History

-TerminusDB, previously known as DataChemist, was founded in Dublin, Ireland.
+TerminusDB was founded in Dublin, Ireland.
 Starting in Trinity College Dublin, the development team behind TerminusDB ran the Horizon 2020 project ALIGNED that worked from February 2015 to January 2018.
 An open-access e-book entitled Engineering Agile Big-Data Systems was published on completion of the ALIGNED project.
-The results of some aspects of this research, focused on the relationship between complex societies and moralizing gods, appeared in Nature.

 Version 1.0 was released in October 2019.
 TerminusDB was first released under the GPLv3 license with the client libraries released with the Apache 2 license.
 With v4.0, which was released in December 2020, TerminusDB switched to the Apache 2.0 license.
 The shift was discussed extensively.